What is Pivotal Response Training (PRT)?

 If Pivotal Response Training is so Great, Why isn’t Everyone Using it?

 Many well-known and respected ABA programs and experts use programming that is heavy in Discrete Trial Training (DTT).
-Dr. Vincent Carbone and many others model the use of highly structured teaching in their work with children with autism.
+Dr. Vincent Carbone and many others model the use of highly structured teaching in their work with autistic learners.
 If the research shows the benefits of PRT, why aren’t these experts using a more natural approach?

 Another reason might be related to the ease of data collection and the desire to demonstrate experimental control.
 The more contrived the setting, the more control the researcher has over the variables that might influence skill acquisition and behavior.
 Although better data does not mean a better intervention, the field of ABA prides itself on ensuring the use of interventions that work.
 Without high quality data, it can be difficult to justify the use of an intervention.